Board and Secretariat

 INPUD’s Secretariat, which is registered in the United Kingdom, works on policy and advocacy, programmes, finance and administration, and management.

-Anton Basenko, Executive Director – A Ukrainian national currently based in Brussels, Anton is globally known as an activist for the intersectional communities of people who use drugs, people on Opioid Treatment Programmes, people living with HIV, and those with lived experience of HCV.
-He holds a Masters degree in international economy and has authored dozens of articles, guidelines and publications for key communities and professionals.
+Anton Basenko, Executive Director — A Ukrainian national currently based in Brussels, Anton is globally known as an activist for the intersectional communities of people who use drugs, people on opioid treatment programmes, people living with HIV, and those with lived experience of HCV.
+He holds a Master’s degree in international economy and has authored dozens of articles, guidelines and publications for key communities and professionals.

-Tina Chkhaidze, Finance Manager – Tina started working with INPUD as our Finance Officer in April 2018.
-Previously, she has worked in the British Citizens Advice Bureau in their Accounts Department.
+Tina Chkhaidze, Finance Manager — Tina started working with INPUD as our Finance Officer in April 2018.
+Previously, she worked in the British Citizens Advice Bureau in their Accounts Department.
 Tina holds an MSc in Finance from the University of Greenwich and has also taken professional courses in ACCA.

-Aditia Taslim, Advocacy Officer – Aditia has been involved in the HIV and drugs movement since 2005.
-His involvement started with an Indonesian-based community-led organisation, Rumah Cemara, focusing on different range of services for people who use drugs and people living with HIV in general.
+Aditia Taslim, Advocacy Officer — Aditia has been involved in the HIV and drugs movement since 2005.
+His involvement started with an Indonesian-based community-led organisation, Rumah Cemara, focusing on a range of services for people who use drugs and people living with HIV in general.
 In the early days, his work focused on the initiation of harm reduction services for the very first time in Indonesia.
-He was also part of the initiation of a drug-user movement in Indonesia which eventually led to the development of a national network of people who use drugs.
-In 2018-2020, Aditia was one of the Asia Pacific NGO Delegates to the UNAIDS Programme Coordinating Board (PCB), bringing the voice of Asia Pacific region and his living experience as both a person who use drugs and who lives with HIV.
+He was also part of the initiation of a drug-user movement in Indonesia, which eventually led to the development of a national network of people who use drugs.
+In 2018-2020, Aditia was one of the Asia Pacific NGO Delegates to the UNAIDS Programme Coordinating Board (PCB), bringing the voice of the Asia Pacific region and his living experience as both a person who uses drugs and who lives with HIV.

-Isaac Ogunkola, Global Fund Programme Manager – Isaac has a robust professional and academic background in Public Health, along with extensive experience in drug policy reform advocacy and contextual harm reduction in Africa.
+Isaac Ogunkola, Global Fund Programme Manager — Isaac has a robust professional and academic background in Public Health, along with extensive experience in drug policy reform advocacy and contextual harm reduction in Africa.
 Before joining INPUD, he served as the Global Fund project manager for Youth RISE, leading projects in eight countries.
 He also played an active role with Students for Sensible Drug Policy, leading local chapters in Nigeria in harm reduction service provision and drug policy advocacy while providing technical support to chapters across Africa.
-Isaac is an early career researcher with over 40 research publications in peer-reviewed journals.
-He is currently finalizing his MSc degree in Global Health Science and Epidemiology at the University of Oxford, United Kingdom
+Isaac is an early-career researcher with over 40 research publications in peer-reviewed journals.
+He is currently finalising his MSc degree in Global Health Science and Epidemiology at the University of Oxford, United Kingdom.

 Board of Directors